-The US Department of State requires all J-1 visa holders to maintain health insurance for themselves and for any dependents using the J-2 visa status, for the entire period of J status.
+The US Department of State requires all J-1 visa holders to maintain health insurance for themselves and for any dependents in J-2 visa status, for the entire period of J status.

 In order to satisfy this requirement, you'll be required to provide written proof of insurance coverage to our staff here in ISSS upon your arrival at American University.
-The information should be in English and indicate that the insurance meets the minimum requirements for J-1 visitors as outlined by the Department of State.
+The information should be in English and must indicate that the insurance meets the minimum requirements for J-1 visitors as outlined by the Department of State.
 J-1 scholars (and J-1 students who are not enrolling in the AU student insurance plan) will need to submit the J-1 Exchange Visitor Health Insurance Verification form to ISSS.
 Please find those minimum requirements below.

-- The J-1 (as well as J-2 dependent) is required to maintain health insurance for the entire period of the program indicated on the DS-2019.
+The J-1 (as well as J-2 dependent) is required to maintain health insurance for the entire period of the program indicated on the DS-2019.

-- The minimum requirement for health insurance coverage must provide at least $50,000 per accident or illness.
+The minimum requirement for health insurance coverage must provide medical benefits of at least $100,000 per accident or illness.

-- Insurance coverage for repatriation of remains is required with a $7,500 minimum.
-This is used in the event that the J-1 visa holder should die in the U.S. and his/her remains need to be returned the home country.
+Insurance coverage for repatriation of remains is required with a $25,000 minimum.
+This is used in the unlikely event that the J-1 visa holder should die in the U.S. and his/her remains need to be returned the home country.

 Maintaining insurance is critical to your ability to stay in status.
 Any exchange visitor who fails to maintain the insurance coverage stated above or makes a material misinterpretation will be in violation of his/her J-1 status and will be subject to termination of his/her program.
 The University must refuse a request from an exchange visitor who fails to maintain the required level of insurance coverage, as stated above, including travel signature, employment authorization, extension to the DS-2019, or a transfer of program.